VarboxInternational/docs/admin-crud.md

 <a name="use-database-transactions"></a>
 #### Use Database Transactions

-You can specify if you want to use database transactions by overriding the `shouldUseTransactions()` method in your controller.
+You can specify if you want to use database transactions by using the `shouldUseTransactions()` method in your controller.

 ```php
 /**